 Those less than 12 years of age:

-- May legally operate a Class A boat which is either non-motorized or powered by a motor of 30 horsepower or less only if they are accompanied by a competent adult
+- May legally operate a vessel under 16 feet in length which is either non-motorized or powered by a motor of 30 horsepower or less only if they are accompanied by a competent adult.

 Those 12 through 15 years of age:

-- May legally operate any Class A vessel or PWC only if they:
+- May legally operate any vessel less than 16 feet in length, including a PWC only if they:

-- Have passed a boating safety course approved by the Department of Natural Resources
+- Have passed a boat education course approved by the Department of Natural Resources, OR

 - Are accompanied by a competent adult